-Draft Guidance: Grant funding an organisation that isn’t a charity
+Grant funding an organisation that isn’t a charity

-So you need to understand the risks and boundaries before you start.
-Any grant your charity makes must only be used for activities that are within your charity’s purposes.
-This means there are limits on what you can fund.
+So you need to understand the relevant risks and boundaries, as well as the opportunities, before you start.
+Any grant your charity makes must only be used to further or support your charity’s purposes, and for no other purpose.
+This means there will always be limits and conditions on what you can fund.